Fiducism

 The Transformation to a Trust-Based Society

-The transition does not happen through revolution, but through gradual displacement:
+The transition occurs not through revolution, but through gradual displacement:

 1. Trust networks prove their superiority through concrete results